123orrin/stretch-embodied-vlm/README.md

 For each command/prompt, you must begin with "Amy".
 For example, "Amy, move forward 1 meter" will work.

 VLM Teleop has 4 functions:
-- chat - a simple conversation with Stretch
+- **chat** - a simple conversation with Stretch
-- describe - a sim
+- **describe** - describes what Stretch's camera sees
-- move a certain distance and direction
+- **move a certain distance and direction** - moves in a direction/turns by a certain distance or angle
-- move towards an object
+- **move towards an object** - moves towards an object in the camera's current field of vision (this is very buggy and bad right now)

 The code will automatically determine which function to perform based on the prompt you give.
 Simply begin to give your commands.